 Parc Floral de Paris

 Although a bit outside of central Paris in the Bois de Vincennes, this public park and botanical garden is a local’s favourite.
 This is where Parisians come to play – whether it’s for the year-round festivals, a mini-golf course, or a children’s playground.
 But it is also known for its beautiful cherry blossom displays and spring flowers in Paris.
-(Note there is a fee of 2.5 euro to enter)
+(Note there is a fee of 2.5 euros to enter)

 Cherry blossom in French is cerisier and sakura in Japanese.
 As a symbol of spring, the pretty pale blooms represent renewal.